 How to Use ChatGPT for School Assignments (Without Plagiarizing)

 Let’s cut to the chase: ChatGPT isn’t your enemy, but misusing it could tank your GPA.
-With 43% of college students admitting to using AI tools for assignments (BestColleges Survey 2024), educators are cracking down harder than ever on AI-generated plagiarism.
-But here’s the twist—when used strategically, ChatGPT can enhance your critical thinking instead of replacing it.
-Let’s break down how to harness its power ethically, avoid academic red flags, and actually learn smarter.
+In 2024, 43% of college students admitted to using AI tools for assignments (BestColleges Survey 2024), and with that increase in usage, educators are cracking down harder than ever on AI-generated plagiarism.
+With AI detection tools like Turnitin and Originality.ai being widely implemented, it's easy to see why students are feeling the pressure.

 Why ChatGPT Isn’t a “Cheat Code” (And How to Treat It)